mw-orcl/Move_Improve/README.md

 # Move and Improve Applications to OCI and ATP
-In this workshop you will move an existing database application to the Oracle Cloud and Autonomous Transaction Processing (ATP).
-You will be using many of the features of the Oracle Cloud including virtual cloud networking, security lists, route rules, gateways, and private subnets.
-After migrating the solution, you will enable ATP features like auto scaling to improve the performance of your application.
-This workshop covers key practices for moving and improving your own applications to OCI and ATP.
+This workshop covers the concepts to move an existing database application to the Oracle Cloud and Autonomous Transaction Processing (ATP).
 The class can be instructor-led or self-paced learning.

 ## Instructor-led Training